Multiprobe Cosmology from the Abundance of SPT Clusters and DES Galaxy Clustering and Weak Lensing: Introduction

-In this paper, we present a joint analysis of the abundance of SPT-selected galaxy clusters and galaxy clustering and weak lensing two-point correlation functions measured in the DES~Y3 dataset.
-The SPT cluster mass calibration relies on weak-lensing shear profiles measured in DES~Y3 data, but because these profiles are restricted to small scales $r<3.2/(1+z_\mathrm{cluster})~h^{-1}$Mpc, and because the SPT analysis is still limited by statistical uncertainties, one expects little to no correlation with the \threextwopt\ measurements on larger scales.
+In this paper, we present a joint analysis of the abundance of SPT-selected galaxy clusters and galaxy clustering and weak-lensing two-point correlation functions measured in the DES~Y3 dataset.
+As we will demonstrate explicitly, the two probes are essentially independent even if they are both based on the same lensing data and probe the same matter field.
+Indeed, the SPT cluster mass calibration relies on weak-lensing shear profiles measured in DES~Y3 data, but because these profiles are restricted to small scales $r<3.2/(1+z_\mathrm{cluster})~h^{-1}$Mpc, and because the SPT analysis is still limited by statistical uncertainties, the correlation with the \threextwopt\ measurements on larger scales is negligible.
 Therefore, our joint analysis enables significantly tighter constraints than obtained from the probes individually.

 The first joint analysis of the abundance of \emph{optically} selected galaxy clusters, cluster mass calibration from \emph{large-scale} cluster lensing, cluster clustering, and cluster-galaxy clustering, and \threextwopt\ \citep{y1-6x2+N} used data from the 1,321~deg$^2$ DES Year~1 survey.
-A sample of 4,794 galaxy clusters \citep{redmapper} was analyzed jointly with weak lensing \citep{y1-shapes,y1-bpz} and galaxy clustering \citep{y1-redmagic} data, building on the DES Year~1 \threextwopt\ analysis \citep{y1-3x2pt}.
+A sample of 4,794 galaxy clusters \citep{redmapper} was analyzed jointly with weak-lensing \citep{y1-shapes,y1-bpz} and galaxy clustering \citep{y1-redmagic} data, building on the DES Year~1 \threextwopt\ analysis \citep{y1-3x2pt}.
 The analysis presented here complements the DES~Year~1 multiprobe analysis as we use a different cluster selection, mass calibration, and inference methodology.

-In Section \ref{sec:data}, we review the \threextwopt\ and cluster datasets and summarize the respective analysis frameworks.
-In Section \ref{sec:methods}, we discuss the correlations between the two datasets and how we join the two analyses.
-We present the results in Section \ref{sec:results} and conclude with a summary in Section \ref{sec:summary}.
+In Sec.~\ref{sec:data}, we review the \threextwopt\ and cluster datasets and summarize the respective analysis frameworks.
+In Sec.~\ref{sec:methods}, we discuss the correlations between the two datasets and how we join the two analyses.
+We present the results in Sec.~\ref{sec:results} and conclude with a summary in Sec.~\ref{sec:summary}.